 le of education - Functionalism Functionalists hold that all aspects of a society serve a function and are necessary for the survival of that society.
-They argue that the education syste is required before society can function or exist - no society can function healthily without education.
-Role of education - Marxism Marxist sociologists might argue that the main purpose of the education system is to prepare most of the people in society for a life of exploitation by their future employers.
-For example, by training skills that meet the needs of the economy.
-Sanctions - formal and informal Positive or negative actions taken to encourage people to follow social norms, rules and laws.
+They argue that the education system is required before society can function or exist - no society can function healthily without education.
+Marxist sociologists might argue that the main purpose of the education of the people in society for a life of exploitation be ducation of tuture employers.
+For example, by training skills that meet the needs Marxism Sanctions - formal and informal Positive or negative actions taken to encourage people to follow social norms, rules and laws.
 Social exclusion Where a group is not able to take full part in society.
 They are left out of important aspects of life.
 Social inclusion The attempt to include all people fully in society.
 Social mobility The movement of individuals up and down the stratification (class) system.
 Self- fulfilling prophecy When a teacher makes a prediction about a child or labels that child then it comes true.
-State funded schools Where the school is funded by the state and must, therefore, adhere to more rules and regulations specified by the government. teiner schools Feature mixed-aged classrooms, allow for student choice of activity, allow for freedom of movement within the classroom, and work on a "discovery" model rather than having direct instructions from teachers. tereotype An exaggerated simplified view of a group of people that can cause prejudice and discrimination. ubcultures A small group within society with its own norms and values.
+State funded schools Where the school is funded by the state and must, therefore, adhere to more rules and regulations specified by the government.
+Steiner schools Feature mixed-aged classrooms, allow for student choice of activity, allow for freedom of movement within the classroom, and work on a "discovery" model rather than having direct instructions from teachers.
+Stereotype An exaggerated simplified view of a group of people that can cause prejudice and discrimination.
+Subcultures A small group within society with its own norms and values.

 Vocational

+I was a walsted advication

 Education Work or career-related education.

-Ladcanon Work of career-related education.